ECLIPSE108/jekyll-now/mc.md

 ![survival world screenshot](/images/survival.png)

-Use `/warp survival` to teleport to the survival world spawn.
+Use `/survival` to teleport to the survival world.

 ## Creative World